romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How does Dependabot generate security updates?
+Q: How does Dependabot generate security updates?
 <details><summary>Show the answer</summary><p>

 - **By automatically opening pull requests to update dependencies to a more secure version upon detecting vulnerabilities**